nirvan840/Client-Server-LLM-API-Calls/README.md

    ### Key components
    * Containers: Lightweight, isolated environments for running applications.
-   * Images: Read-only **templates** used to create containers, built from Dockerfile.
+   * Images: Read-only **templates** are used to create containers built from Dockerfile.
    * Docker Engine: The core component that **manages containers**.
-   * Docker Compose A tool for defining and running multi-container applications using a docker-compose.yml file.
+   * Docker Compose: A tool for defining and running multi-container applications using a docker-compose.yml file.
    * Docker Hub: A cloud registry for sharing and storing Docker images.

 </details>